 Favor and Rowdy looking for grazing and water in the Lost Mountains find their path blocked by Indians and an old white man.
 They hire a guide but he is killed after a lost woman joins them.
 She has ...

-Gil visits his girls encountering an Indian on the train.
+Gil visits his 2 daughters in Philadelphia.
+On the train, he encounters an Indian.
 Gil sees the Indian from the train in a wagon with handcuffs on.
 He discovers the man is a prisoner.
-With help they decide to break him out. ...
+With help from ...

-Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts and Rocky Mountains.
+Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, ...
 See full summary »

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
-Poker (5 card draw) is ...
+Poker (five-card draw) is ...
 See full summary »

 Marshal Earp keeps the law, first in Kansas and later in Arizona, using his over-sized pistols and a variety of sidekicks.
 Most of the saga is based loosely on fact, with historical badguys...
 See full summary »

 2 of 3 people found this review helpful.

 Was this review helpful to you?